5axes/Cura-Slow-Z/README.md

 # Cura Slow Z

+This Plugin is a modification of an initial existing Cura Plugin : [SlowZ](https://github.com/VMaxx/SlowZ) by [VMaxx](https://github.com/VMaxx)

 This plugin adds a setting named "Z Percentage" to the speed settings in the Custom print setup of Cura.
 It will slow the printer speed as the layers increase.

 The SlowZ setting can be found in the Custom print setup by using the Search field on top of the settings.
 If you want to make the setting permanently visible in the sidebar, right click and select "Keep this setting visible".